prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-Note: You cannot specify two or more unique arguments for one query at the same time.
+> Note: You cannot specify two or more unique arguments for one query at the same time.

 ### Fetch multiple nodes

-The Simple API contains automatically generated queries to fetch all nodes of a certain [type](!alias-ij2choozae).
+The Simple API contains automatically generated queries to fetch all nodes of a certain [model type](!alias-eiroozae8u#model-types).
 For example, for the `Post` type the top-level query `allPosts` will be generated.

 #### Fetch all nodes of a specific type

-> Query all post nodes:
+Query all `Post` nodes:

 ```graphql
 ---